mut1234/BYPASS-PUBG-MOBILE-IMGUI/README.md

   colors[ImGuiCol_ModalWindowDimBg]       = ImVec4(1.00f, 0.00f, 0.00f, 0.35f);

-use this site for style https://github.com/ocornut/imgui/issues/707
+use this site for more style https://github.com/ocornut/imgui/issues/707